Lilac Time (film): Reception

 Lilac Time had its opening in Los Angeles at the Carthay Circle Theatre where, in the lobby, among other promotional materials on display, was the wrecked fuselage of one of the aircraft that had been destroyed during the filming.
 The film cost one million dollars to produce, an amount equal to Moore's previous two films.
 The studio recouped the cost of the film within months.
 By the end of 1928, the film had out-performed Moore's earlier star vehicle Flaming Youth (1923).

 Lilac Time was released with a Vitaphone score and music effects, featuring the song "Jeannine, I Dream of Lilac Time," but there was no spoken dialogue.
 The film premiered in New York City on August 3, 1928, and was released in the United States on October 18, 1928.

 Aviation film historian James H. Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984), described Lilac Time, as "Overly sentimental; somewhat redeemed by the film's original aerial sequences, including several crashes; all of which were shot specifically for the production."

 Aviation film historian Stephen Pendo, inAviation in the Cinema (1985) had similar views about Lilac Time, noting, "of all the aviation films of the period, 'Lilac Time' stands out as one of the most sentimental ..."
 The same comment about the sentimentality of Lilac Time is echoed by aviation film historian Michael Paris in From the Wright Brothers to Top Gun: Aviation, Nationalism, and Popular Cinema, (1995).

-Accolades

-Lilac Time is recognized by American Film Institute in these lists: